swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

 ### Provide a `onConsumerCancellation` callback

-During the pitch phase it was raised that we should provide a `onConsumerCancellation` callback which gets invoked once the asynchronous stream notices that the consuming task got cancelled.
+During the pitch phase, it was raised that we should provide a `onConsumerCancellation` callback which gets invoked once the asynchronous stream notices that the consuming task got cancelled.
 This callback could be used to customize how cancellation is handled by the stream e.g. one could